scala-lms/scala-lms.github.com/index.md

 ## Community

-LMS is developed and used by researchers and practitioners from EPFL, Stanford, ETH, Purdue, University of Rennes, Oracle Labs, Huawei Labs, and other institutions.
+LMS is developed and used by researchers and practitioners from EPFL, Stanford, ETH, Purdue, University of Rennes, Barcelona Supercomputing Center, Oracle Labs, Huawei Labs, and other institutions.